top of page

 In today's fast-paced world, finding fulfilment in our work can feel like an elusive goal.

-Being really clear on your purpose can be a game-changer, not just for your personal wellbeing but also for your career.
+Being really clear on your purpose can be a game-changer, not just for your personal wellbeing but also for your entrepreneurial journey.

 I've walked this path myself, and the transformation it brought to my career was nothing short of extraordinary.

 When I joined the police service at the age of 18, I knew I wanted to make a difference.
-I didn't want a 9-5 and I wanted variety in my days.
-I wanted to leave work feeling that m work and interactions had been impactive, and 20 years on that had not changed.
+I didn't want a 9-5, and I wanted variety in my days.
+I wanted to leave work feeling that my work and interactions had been impactful, and 20 years o,n that had not changed.

 I also had a desire to make a difference on a more personal level, to empower others in a way that was aligned with my own values and passions.
 That's when I embarked on the journey to discover my purpose.